Frank R. Wallace

-Frank R. Wallace (1932 – January 26, 2006), born Wallace Ward, was an American author, publisher and mail-order magnate.
+Frank R. Wallace (1932 – January 26, 2006), born Wallace Ward, was an American writer, publisher and mail-order magnate.
 Previously a professional poker player, he is originator of the philosophy of Neo-Tech (also referred to as "Neotech" or "Neothink") an offshoot of Ayn Rand's Objectivism.
 He was convicted of various federal tax crimes in the 1990s.
 During his trials, he challenged the oath he was required to take before testifying which became the case United States v.
 Ward in which the Appeals Court upheld his right to recite an alternate oath.

 Education and career

 Wallace Ward graduated from Colby College in 1954.
 In 1957 he earned his doctorate in Inorganic and Analytical Chemistry from the State University of Iowa.
 He then worked for nine years as a research chemist for DuPont.
 He then turned to philosophy and started I & O Publishing in 1968 and served as president, publisher, and editor, writing books and articles under various pen names.
 One of his books was about how to win at poker.